patryan117/Spark-Examples/README.md

 - gradient_descent_example.py: An example showing different approaches to optimization for simple linear regression.  (examples include series -based calculations, sampled gradient descent, and batch gradient descent.)

 # Scala Examples
- wordcount_example.sc: A basic Scala RDD map reduce example that returns the frequency of words in a given file.
+ wordcount_example.sc: A basic Scala RDD map reduce example that returns the frequency of words in a given file..